alexanderop/talk-structure-vue-prag-25/slides.md

 <VClicks>

-❌ Parts folder gets too big
+❌ Components folder gets too big

 ❌ You jump across many folders for one feature

-❌ New people can't find code fast

-❌ Updating code takes more work
+❌ Refactoring code takes more work

-❌ Hard to run only the tests for one feature
+❌ Hard to run tests per Feature

 ❌ Team growth makes it worse